 GeneCards Summary for DIAPH1 Gene

 DIAPH1 (Diaphanous Related Formin 1) is a Protein Coding gene.
-Diseases associated with DIAPH1 include Deafness, Autosomal Dominant 1 and Seizures, Cortical Blindness, And Microcephaly Syndrome.
-Among its related pathways are Signaling by GPCR and Actin Nucleation by ARP-WASP Complex.
+Diseases associated with DIAPH1 include Deafness, Autosomal Dominant 1, With Or Without Thrombocytopenia and Seizures, Cortical Blindness, And Microcephaly Syndrome.
+Among its related pathways are AGE/RAGE pathway and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding.
 An important paralog of this gene is DIAPH2.

 UniProtKB/Swiss-Prot Summary for DIAPH1 Gene